githubnext/gpt4-with-calc/docs/report.md

 * If the unit of measure is unknown use "unknown".
 * Omit this section if there are no numbers in the question.

-In the "Arithmetic" section define additional relevant labels using Python or numpy formulae.
+In the "Calculations" section define additional relevant labels using Python or numpy formulae.
 * Define each label using a formula, referencing previously defined labels.
 * Avoid new assumptions in this section, if you make an assumption document it.
 * Every label name should include the unit of measure if known.